Home

 Baked Bream

-Baked Bream with a distinctly mediterranean flavor - tomatoes, black olives - mmmm... this would adapt for any medium sized whole fish.
+Baked Bream with a distinctly mediterranean flavor - tomatoes, black olives - mmmm...
+This recipe is for 'sea' bream but it's very similar and would work for any medium sized whole fish.

 Carp